AHenry95/myFlix-Client/README.md

 ## Planned Views and Features

-#### Main View
-* Allow users to filter movies with a search function
-* Allow users to filter/sort movies with different criteria

 #### Single Movie View
 * Allow users to access different views to view more information (i.e. will link to genre view, director view, and actor views for genre/director/actors from each movie)